Psionic-labs/Agent-Casuality/docs/implementation-plan.md

 ## Testing and benchmark phase

-Once phases 1 through 6 are individually working, this is where they get proven together.
+Once core phases 1 through 6 are individually working, this is where they get proven together.
+Adapter integrations receive a separate coding-agent benchmark once each adapter exists; they do not delay the core benchmark.

 1. **Integration test.** The exact fixture scenario, run for real start to finish, capture through explanation, matched against